6 Ways to Set a New Grouse Grind Personal Best

 1. Change Your Training Routine

-2. Train Anaerobic Threshold
+2. Train Your Anaerobic Threshold

-The Grind is primarily an aerobic-anaerobic activity for those who are trying to push their limits.
-Our Lactate Threshold is that balance point where we are able to balance the production of lactic acid with its conversion for energy, ATP.
-Do a 1-5 minute interval at a higher pace, then recover at a lower heart rate for the same period of time.
+To train the LT, try 1-5 minute intervals at a higher pace, then recover at a lower heart rate for the same period of time.
 Repeat 3-5 times during the Grind.

 3. Recover Efficiently

-Give yourself sufficient time and nutrients between Grinds to recover.
-This an endurance event which uses carbohydrates as the primary fuel source.
-It takes 48 to 72 hours and the proper pre and post nutrition planning.
-Take at least two days between Grinds or maybe even a week of alternate activities that are less intense.
+Rest for at least two days between Grinds or maybe even a week of alternate activities that are less intense.
 Have a massage, go for a easy recovery swim or cycle, have an Epsom salt bath, use the infrared sauna or take a few Yoga classes.
-Keep track of your resting heart rate by measuring your heart in the morning after lying quietly for at least 5 minutes.
-If you notice it going up by 3-5 beats then you know you are not recovering efficiently.

-4. Warm-Up Properly
+4. Don't Start Cold, Warm-Up

 5. Change Your Approach Strategy

-Stop doing the Grind the same way and expecting different results.
-Use the terrain and other hikers to do fartlek intervals.
-Go faster on the flatter, less steep sections, use quick short footsteps, landing and pushing off on the balls of your feet; try speeding for 10-30 seconds or as you pass people (as long as it is safe to do so) or use terrain and landmarks to vary your cadence (tree to tree, sprint to the 1/4 sign, etc.).
-Another alternative is to gradually increase your pace as you progress.
-As the grind progresses, also increase your pace.
+An example is to speed up on the flatter, less steep sections.
+Another option is to use quick short footsteps, landing and pushing off on the balls of your feet.
+When it is safe to do so, use speed up to pass people.
+Use the landmarks to vary your cadence (tree to tree, sprint to the 1/4 sign, etc.).
+The final strategy is to prolong your warm-up by gradually increasing your pace as you progress up the mountain.

 6. Try a Different Day or Time